fernandoteruo/echo-essentia/README.md

-# NATURA ESSÊNCIA
+# ECHO ESSENTIA

-Source code for the interface of Natura Essencia, the solution developed for the Hackathon Eugenio Challenge Hub.
+Source code for the interface of Echo Essentia, the solution developed for the Hackathon Eugenio Challenge Hub.

 More about the Hackathon - https://www.eugeniochallengehub.io/